-Recognizing the fragility of children, the Government has enacted law and created agencies meant to look after children when their parents are unable or unwilling to do so.
-While this may have been a good idea at the outset, often times these law and agencies go too far.
+Recognizing the fragility of children, the Government has enacted laws and created agencies meant to look after children when their parents are unable or unwilling to do so.
+While this may have been a good idea at the outset, oftentimes these laws and agencies go too far.
 This is where a good criminal defense lawyer can step in and help.

 Every day, parents in Michigan are separated from their children by courts, CPS and police.
 Sometimes these entities overreact because they are dealing with children, a vulnerable and innocent population, which makes it very difficult to get anyone to pay attention to your version of events.